mongodb/specifications/source/server-selection/tests/README.rst

 Version
 -------

-Specifications have no version scheme.
-They are not tied to a MongoDB server version, and it is our intention that each specification moves from "draft" to "final" with no further versions; it is superseded by a future spec, not revised.
+Files in the "specifications" repository have no version scheme.
+They are not tied to a MongoDB server version.

-However, implementers must have stable sets of tests to target.
-As test files evolve they will be occasionally tagged like "server-selection-tests-2015-01-04", until the spec is final.

 Test Format and Use
 -------------------